 Reason #2: You're Old, So You'll Probably Croak

 This is because if you do pass away, then you would not have collected any money (or a survivor gets a reduced amount).

-If you take it ASAP, then the money you'll have received until you pass away is money you missed out on if you decided to wait (and a survivor gets about the same).
+If you take it ASAP, then the money you'll have received until you pass away is money that you would have missed out on if you decided to wait (and a survivor gets about the same).

-Starting at 62: $562,000, present value: $155,000
+Starting benefits at age 62: $562,000, present value: $155,000

 Reason #3: Any Future Changes to the System Won't be Good for You

 Brilliant politicians could just continue to screw things up, and then just decide to not pay anymore.

 If you keep watch on such issues, then you know that the system is very much broken.